What Is Web Hosting?

 But we’re going to be looking at shared hosting first because, that’s the most popular and cheapest type of hosting.

-network infrastructure that keeps your website available across the internet.
+It is the computer and network infrastructure that keeps your website available across the internet.

 It also provides other key services like email for you.

 It all starts with a server which is essentially a powerful computer that stores data in a highly secure purpose-built multi-million pound facility called the “data center“.

 The data center provides the network and powered connectivity with temperature control backup systems, fire suppression and high levels of physical security.

 Security is also important at the server level so the servers actually comprises of dual components.

 Things like hard drives and power supply units, and the reason for this is to make sure that your website is available all times.

 So when you order a hosting service, what you’re actually buying is the physical disk space on the server, as well as the bandwidth which is a network connection for the server, and you’ll often see hosting advertised in terms of disk space and bandwidth.

 You might see for example, 5Gig(five gigabytes of disk space and 100 gigabytes of bandwidth per month).